snehasish1997/ChatGpt-clone-without-API/README.md

-#This is the initial work of my project.
-This is not the full code, just an overview of my work.
-I have not uploaded the complete code yet.
+# This is the initial work of my project.
+It is not the full code, just an overview of my work.
+I have not uploaded the complete code yet as it is part of my own research

 # ChatGPT Clone (without using any api)

 # This project does not use OpenAI’s API and is not affiliated with OpenAI or other AI model